 The documents required for home loan balance transfer include proof of address, identity proof, photographs, proof of income, and latest bank statements.
 In addition to these, you will also have to provide documents related to the purchase of your home.
 These include the NOC from your developer/housing society, documents from the first lender, and documents that prove the ownership of the property for which you are taking the loan.

-At the initial stage of application, you have to submit a letter to your current lender, requesting a balance transfer for your home loan.
+At the initial stage of application, you must submit a letter to your current lender, requesting a balance transfer for your home loan.
 You will then get a letter of consent, a foreclosure letter, an NOC (no objection certificate), a loan statement displaying your EMI repayment track record, and a list of property documents.
 All of these have to be provided to your new lender, along with your personal identification documents.

 You can use our eligibility calculator for home loan balance transfer, which will help you plan your next steps better.